vaerl/trophy-be/README.md

 - [Deutsche Version](./docs/readme-deutsch.md)
 - [Development-Information](./docs/development.md)

-// TODO write this

 ## Evaluation

-This software evaluates exactly like the previous, excel-based mechanism:
+This software evaluates almost exactly like the previous, excel-based mechanism:
 First, all outcomes of a game are fetched.
 Then the outcomes are separated by gender and sorted by better time or more points.
-Finally, points are assigned based on the resulting order, stating at 50.
+Finally, points are assigned based on the resulting order, starting at 50.
+This backend handles the same score differently:

-Note that every gender is rated separately.
-The staring-point for rating can also be adjusted.
+Example:

+A -> 100 points
+B -> 100 points
+C -> 90 points

+While A and B get 50 points and C 48 in the excel-version, c now gets 49 points.

 ## Running the backend